Jerry Mack: North Carolina Central

 From 2014 to 2017 Mack served as the head coach for the North Carolina Central Eagles.
 Within his four seasons at North Carolina Central University as the team’s head coach, he led the Eagles to a berth in the 2016 Celebration Bowl.
 He compiled 31-15 record in four seasons as one of the youngest head coaches at the FBS/FCS level at the time.
 He was named the 2016 HBCU Football Coach of the Year by Black College Sports Page and The Pigskin Club in Washington, D.C., following NCCU breaking its school record for offense on its way to the Celebration Bowl.

 Rice

 Mack was named Rice's offensive coordinator and quarterbacks coach on December 12, 2017.
 On February 13, 2019, he was given the added title as associate head coach.
 He stayed there until the end of the 2020 season.

 Tennessee

 In 2021, Mack became the running backs coach at the University of Tennessee.

 Jacksonville Jaguars

 On February 22, 2024, Mack was named running back coach for the Jacksonville Jaguars of the NFL.

-Kennesaw State University
+Kennesaw State

 On December 1, 2024, Mack was named head coach for the Kennesaw State Owls football team in the Conference USA.

+In his first season as head coach, Mack was named Conference USA Coach of the Year after finishing 9-3 in the regular season with a team that went 2-10 the prior season.
+Mack won the 2025 C-USA Championship after defeating regular season champion Jacksonville State 19-15.